BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are whited out!

-- Famous Last Words: See Face Death with Dignity above.
+- Famous Last Words: "Fair enough".

-- Kill 'em All: To anyone who even suspects the Machine exists.
+- Kill Em All: To anyone who even suspects the Machine exists.

 - The Man Behind the Man: With respect to Weeks and Hersh.

 - Mole in Charge: Has his day job in an agency that protects whistleblowers.
-As Henry Peck found out, he's not going to do his job if you try to expose the Machine.
+As Henry Peck found out, he's not going to do his job if you try to expose The Machine.

-- Mission Control: Fulfils this role for the project in the event the existence of the machine is compromised.
+- Mission Control: Fulfils this role for the project in the event the existence of The Machine is compromised.